esa/torchquad/docs/source/install.rst

       pip install torchquad

-Note though that `pip` will not set up PyTorch with CUDA and GPU support.
-Therefore we recommend to use `conda`.
+N.B.
+Note that `pip` will not set up PyTorch with CUDA and GPU support.
+Therefore, we recommend to use `conda`.

 Usage
 -----